What Was Mouthed… // Crystal Wall (AT), Asher Ó Gormáin (IE/UK/AT)

 What Was Mouthed… is a decolonial sound-movement performance and soft protest.
 Wall and Ó Gormáin embrace the mouth as an archive of indigenous Gaeilge* and site of living slang; the body as a transmitter of socio-political pulse; the mask as a technology of identity, self-definition, and deconstruction.

+Ó Gormáin and Wall intertwine diasporic and affinitive connections to Ireland.
+Dealing with the complex plurality of self, of being at once the colonised and the coloniser they engage in acts of rewriting and rerooting.
 Although the work is grounded in Ireland’s experience of cultural suppression, the work seeks to relate to broader histories of empire and erasure, asking: How do cultures and bodies reclaim that which has been taken?
 What new forms of aliveness become possible when we do?

 Grá mór – big love